SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 ### Is there a demo of the solution?

-See the [Sumo Logic AWS Observability demo video](https://www.sumologic.com/video/aws-observability-demo/) for a demo of the solution.
+See the Sumo Logic AWS Observability video below for a demo of the solution.

 <Iframe url="https://www.youtube.com/embed/H-vRSHPzvz4?rel=0"
      width="854px"